TheAssassin/mediaplayer-setup/Kodi/Hyperion.md

 The Aircoookie firmware can be configured over WLAN, see https://github.com/Aircoookie/WLED/wiki.
 Configure number of LEDs, etc.

+## Hyperion installation

+The add-on `service.hyperion.service` needs to be installed.

 ## Hyperion configuration

 Configuration needs to be created (e.g., with HyperCon V1.03.3, a Java-based tool that runs on a desktop computer).